code-423n4/2023-04-rubicon-findings/data/CodeFoxInc-Q.md

 }
 ```

-What you should do is:
+What you should do is this:
+- Import the file.
+- Add `constructor` with `_disableInitializers` called inside.

 ```diff
 + import "@openzeppelin/contracts-upgradeable/proxy/utils/Initializable.sol";